You can use the following portrait picture and short bio for publications:

 My first job in the cultural sector was with BOZAR in Brussels, where I started as an intern for the Turkish festival in 2004.
 After the festival, they called me back to help out at the press department, where I ended up staying for 3 more years.
 Those were memorable times for me as I had the chance to see and learn a lot about the international art scene, music and more.
 And I got to see and talk to extraordinary artists and musicians.

-Then I fell madly in love with a boy, whose life path took him to Amsterdam.
-So I followed, happily, and I live since January 2008 in Amsterdam.
-Here I started working with the British Council, where my knowledge of (and love for) the UK was developed.
+I live since January 2008 in Amsterdam where I started working with the British Council, and my knowledge of the UK and friendship with many people living and working there was developed.
 It is also at the British Council that I learned how important it is to apply Equal Opportunities and Diversity in one's work (you'd be surprised how little people think about it when organising events, even in the cultural sector).

 In between all this work, I was translating and writing on my spare time, and developed my own creative projects.
 After those exciting years in very good organisations, I decided I was ready to go freelance in July 2011.

 Since then, I am a very happy freelancer, still based in Amsterdam and working internationally in the Netherlands, Belgium, Turkey and the UK, and I have travelled to Algeria, Senegal, Copenhagen for a variety of projects and residencies.
 A lot of my work is also online and with people based across the globe.

 I have worked with a wide variety of cultural organisations including the Free Word Centre - where I was a translator in residence in 2013, English PEN, British Council and South Bank Centre in London, the University of Copenhagen - where I was writer in residence in 2015, the Prince Claus Fund and the European Cultural Foundation in Amsterdam, MitOst in Berlin, Europalia Festival in Brussels, Istanbul Comics Festival in Turkey, and more.